intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Metrics Key Points {#discussions-metrics-key-points}

+The metrics for network quality can be roughly grouped into:

+1. Availability metrics, which indicate whether the user can access the network at all.
+2. Capacity metrics, which indicate whether the actual line capacity is sufficient to meet the user's demands.
+3. Latency metrics, indicating if the user gets the data in a timely fashion.
+4. Higher-order metrics, which include both the network metrics, such as inter-packet arrival time, and the applicaiton metrics, such as the mean time between rebuffering for video streaming.

+The availabiltiy metrics can be seen as derivative of either the capacity (zero capacity leading to zero availability) or the latency (infinite latency leading to zero availability).

+Key points from the presentations and discussions included:

 1. Availability and capacity are "hygienic factors" - unless an application is capable of using extra capacity, end-users will see little benefit from using overprovisioned lines.